Donofrio Technology Series

 - How Do I Get There From Here? - a panel discussion with Dr. Michael Hibbard, Assistant Superintendent of Ridgefield Public Schools; Ms. Ann Polina, Head of Westover School; Mr. Art Amend, former physics teacher in Ridgefield; Dr. Peter Farnina, Boehringer Ingelheim; and Ms. Priyanka Ghosh a Ridgefield High School Senior

-- School Visits - In celebration of the 100th anniversary of Einstein's Miracle Year - 13 Female scientists from local companies including, Boehringer Ingelheim, IBM Schlumberger and the Space Science Institute made presentations to Ridgefield 6th graders to talk about their careers
+- School Visits - In celebration of the 100th anniversary of Einstein's Miracle Year - 13 Female scientists from local companies including, Boehringer Ingelheim, IBM Schlumberger and the Space Science Institute made presentations to Ridgefield 6th graders to talk about their careers.
+See our brochure for a full listing of Einstein's Big Idea programs.

 - Science Fair - mini-science fair presented by the Girls Scouts